jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/mailbox/mailbox.rst

 4. If you have selected any type of AES signature please follow the the signing instructions from :ref:`here <electronicSignature>`
 5. If you have selected any type of QES signature please follow the the signing instructions from :ref:`here <qualifiedElectronicSignature>`
-6. If you have selected Simple electronic signature please follow the the signing instructions from :ref:`here <simpleElectronicSignature>` (starting from step 3)
+6. If you have selected the Simple electronic signature please follow the the signing instructions from :ref:`here <simpleElectronicSignature>` (starting from step 3)
+7. If you have selected any other signature priveder please follow the instructions shown in the next steps of the signing modal window
-7. Follow to third step of the signing modal window to sign all required documents
+8. Follow to third step of the signing modal window to sign all required documents
-8. After a successful process you will see a modal window with the results
+9. After a successful process you will see a modal window with the results

 Next errors can occur during the mass signing process: